Imaging genetics: Biomarkers and Alzheimer's spectrum

 If suitable biomarkers are found and applied in clinical use, we will be able to give the diagnosis of the AD spectrum at an even earlier stage.
 In the proposal, the AD spectrum is divided into the three stages (i) the preclinical stage; (ii) mild cognitive impairment; and (iii) clinical AD.
 In the preclinical stage, only changes in a specific biomarker are observed with neither cognitive impairment nor clinical signs of AD.
 The mild cognitive impairment stage may include those showing biomarker changes as well as mild cognitive decline but no clinical signs and symptoms of AD.
 AD is diagnosed in patients with biomarker changes and clinical signs and symptoms of AD.
 This concept will promote understanding of the continuous transition from preclinical stage to AD via mild cognitive impairment, in which biomarkers can be utilized to discriminate and clearly define each stage of the AD spectrum.
 The new criteria will promote earlier detection of the subjects who will develop AD in later life, and also to initiate intervention aiming for the prevention of AD.

 Future

 Imaging genetics must develop methods that will allow relating the effects of a large number of genetic variants on equally multi-dimensional neuroimaging phenotypes.
 Additionally, the field of imaging epigenetics is emerging with particular relevance, for example, to the understanding of intergenerational transmission of trauma-related psychopathology and related disturbances of maternal care.

 Problems

 Medication, hospitalization history, or associated behaviors ranging such as smoking can affect imaging.

+Reviews have identified small sample sizes, limited replication, and difficulty harmonizing neuroimaging phenotypes across studies as major problems in imaging genetics.
+Candidate-gene imaging studies are also vulnerable to false positives without strict multiple-testing correction, and low-powered early imaging GWAS helped motivate large meta-analytic collaborations such as ENIGMA to improve reproducibility and harmonize analyses across datasets.